auxellbs/splconline.github.io/index.md

 **[SPLC Facebook Page](http://facebook.com/splcinc){:target="_blank"}** Our presence on Facebook.

-**SPLC Facebook Group** (coming soon) The above Facebook Page is a place for us to make announcements, but the Facebook Group will be a virtual community of SPLC staff, tutors and students where everyone can have a say.
+**[SPLC Facebook Group](https://www.facebook.com/groups/361671848071824/){:target="_blank"}** (coming soon) The above Facebook Page is a place for us to make announcements, but the Facebook Group will be a virtual community of SPLC staff, tutors and students where everyone can have a say.

 **[SPLC TV](https://www.youtube.com/channel/UCqZuGsnJ8e1OG6SCYH82mdQ){:target="_blank"}** The SPLC YouTube channel.